 * Norwegian businesses report stronger growth outlook

-OSLO, March 6 (Reuters) - Norwegian companies expect output growth to accelerate in the next half year, a central bank business survey showed on Tuesday, which may in turn lead the bank to raise interest rates earlier than expected.
+OSLO, June 12 (Reuters) - Norwegian companies are expecting the pace of output growth to accelerate in the next half year, despite underperforming somewhat during the latest three-month period, a central bank business survey showed on Tuesday, strengthening the crown.

 “Contacts as a whole report slightly weaker output growth than in January.
 Overall, contacts expect a pick-up in growth in the period ahead, and expectations have been revised up slightly since January,” the bank said in a survey of 322 companies.

 Norges Bank’s regional network business survey, a key component in rate decisions and interest rate forecasts, follows Monday’s release by Statistics Norway of weaker-than-expected May inflation.

 “This implies above-trend growth, lower unemployment and higher wage growth, which in turn will push inflation higher,” Danske Bank Chief Economist Frank Jullum said of the survey, which was primarily conducted in May.